^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Indications Sage
+Indications sage

-• against prolapse and to strengthen follicles; [14]
+• against hair loss and to strengthen follicles; [ 14 ]

 Dosing and administration